google/osdfir-infrastructure/charts/timesketch/README.md

 helm pull oci://us-docker.pkg.dev/osdfir-registry/osdfir-charts/timesketch --untar
 ```

-Install the chart providing both the original values and the production values then pick a release name such as `timesketch-prod`:
+Install the chart with the base values in `values.yaml` and the production values in `values-production.yaml`, then using a release name such as `timesketch-prod`, run:
 ```console
 helm install timesketch-prod ../timesketch -f values.yaml -f values-production.yaml
 ```